danang-id/ASUS-TP300LD-ESP/README.md

+> [!NOTE]
+> This ESP contains older version of OpenCore, your mileage may vary.

+> [!WARNING]
+> This repository is achieved because the device I used for this project is no longer available.

 # ASUS TP300LD EFI System Partition (ESP)

 This repository contains files and folder inside the EFI System Partition (ESP) on my ASUS TP300LD notebook.